hellostealth/stealth/README.md

 ## License

-"Stealth" and the Stealth logo are Copyright (c) 2020 Mauricio Gomes and Mav Automation Ventures Inc.
+"Stealth" and the Stealth logo are Copyright (c) 2020 Mauricio Gomes